You thought encrypting your email was complicated and expensive? We'll show you how to send your first encrypted email in just 2 minutes!

 In order to communicate through encryption, you have to "seal" your message in such a way that only the recipient can access it.
 You need the so-called "public key" of the receiver so that your message can be encrypted and sent securely.

-Only the said recipient has the "private key" that belongs to this public key.
-This "private key" also allows the messages to be reopened.
+Only this recipient has the "private key" associated to this public key.
+This "private key" allows the messages to be reopened.
 In PGP / Mailvelope we therefore always speak of key pairs:

 This concept of encryption using key pairs is technically referred to as "asymmetrical encryption".
 By default, Mailvelope handles the exchange of public keys between sender and recipient behind the scenes, via the key server.
 For an introduction to asymmetrical encryption you should watch this 5 minute video.